gultekinmg/VoiceFont.js/README.md

 Beside, it is too easy to create a new voice instrument charachter just implementing a few phonetics.

-AND, YES You can TALK diffent langages like a piece of cake implenting their phonetics also.
+AND, YES You can TALK diffent langUages like a piece of cake impleMEnting their phonetics also.

 NO LIMITS....